-Students should be able to, for a specific sales management problem demonstrate
+Students should be able to:

-- knowledge of concepts and theories related to sales management by ability to bring forward relevant concepts, models, and theories and reflect on the foundation for the theories and possible limitations in their applicability to the situation at hand, - skills in application of concepts and theories to a specific sales management problem and, based on this application, give suggestions for possible solutions to the problem, - competences to present the solution, its foundation and limitations in a wellstructured and clear way, - competences to reflect on and discuss the application made and the solution
+- independently demonstrate knowledge of concepts and theories related to sales management and business-to-business marketing by ability to bring forward relevant concepts, models, and theories and reflect on the foundation for the theories and possible limitations in their applicability to the situation at hand, - skills in application of concepts and theories to a specific sales management problem in a business-to-business market context and, based on this application, give suggestions for possible solutions to the problem, - competences to present the solution, its foundation and limitations in a well-structured and clear way, - competences to reflect on and discuss the application made and the solution.

-The course builds upon the knowledge that students have acquired in the BA course in Marketing.
-The aim of the course is to give students the knowledge and the skills necessary to analyse the tasks and issues involved in management of a company's international sales effort.
+The course builds upon the knowledge that students have acquired in the bachelor course in Marketing Management.
+The aim of the course is to give students the knowledge and the skills necessary to analyse the tasks and issues involved in management of the sales force of international company's operating in business-to-business markets.